nightscout/cgm-remote-monitor/README.md

     * The `linear` option has equidistant tick marks; the range used is dynamic so that space at the top of chart isn't wasted.
     * The `log-dynamic` is similar to the default `log` options, but uses the same dynamic range and the `linear` scale.
   * `EDIT_MODE` (`on`) - possible values `on` or `off`.
 Enables the icon allowing for editing of treatments in the main view.
-  * `BOLUS_RENDER_OVER` (1) - U value over which the bolus values are rendered on the chart if the 'x U and Over' option is selected.
-This value can be an integer or a float, e.g. 0.3, 1.5, 2, etc...

 ### Predefined values for your server settings (optional)
   * `INSECURE_USE_HTTP` (`false`) - Redirect unsafe http traffic to https.
 Possible values `false`, or `true`.
 Your site redirects to `https` by default.
 If you don't want that from Nightscout, but want to implement that with a Nginx or Apache proxy, set `INSECURE_USE_HTTP` to `true`.
 Note: This will allow (unsafe) http traffic to your Nightscout instance and is not recommended.